cockroachdb/docs/cockroachcloud/connect-to-your-cluster.md

 1. Navigate to your cluster's **Networking > PrivateLink** tab.
 1. Click **Set up a PrivateLink connection**.
-1. Use the service name provided to [create an AWS endpoint](network-authorization.html#create-an-aws-endpoint) in the AWS console.
+1. Use the service name provided in the dialog to [create an AWS endpoint](network-authorization.html#create-an-aws-endpoint) in the AWS console.
 1. Click **Next**
 1. Paste the Endpoint ID you created into the **VPC Endpoint ID** field.
 1. Click **Verify** to verify the ID.
 1. Click **Next** to continue to the third step.
 1. Return to the AWS console to [enable private DNS](network-authorization.html#enable-private-dns).
 1. Click **Complete**.
-1. On the **Networking** page, verify the connection status is Active.
+1. On the **Networking** page, verify the connection status is Available.

 </section>